The (Computational) Social Choice Take on Indivisible Participatory Budgeting: Conclusion

 \begin{itemize} \item \textbf{Investigating more expressive ballots.} As we have seen, PB with approval ballots is the most studied framework for PB.
 It seems to us that these ballots are unfortunately not expressive enough for a framework in which alternatives have different cost.
 In particular, it is problematic that the meaning of not approving a project is unclear.
 One ballot format that has not received much attention but that we find appealing is the cumulative ballot format.
 It would also be interesting to initiate a study of PB processes where ``negative'' opinions can be submitted (with explicit disapproval for instance).

-\item \textbf{Extending the literature on fairness.} Even though the literature on fairness in PB is already quite extensive, there are still several interesting directions to pursue. \begin{itemize} \item Knowing whether the core of PB with approval ballots is always non-empty or not is an obvious open problem.
-Note that this is even open for unit-cost instances. \item Among the proportionality axioms that we know can always be satisfied, FJR is one of the strongest.
+\item \textbf{Extending the literature on fairness.} Even though the literature on fairness in PB is already quite extensive, there are still several interesting directions to pursue. \begin{itemize} \item Knowing whether the core of PB with approval ballots is always non-empty or not remains open for $\cardSatisfaction$.
+So far, it is known that for $\cardSatisfaction$ none of the established rules satisfies the core. \item Among the proportionality axioms that we know can always be satisfied, FJR is one of the strongest.
 However, we don't know any \emph{natural} rule that satisfies it.
 Devising such a rule, therefore, is an important open problem. \item The existing analysis of the \emph{price of fairness} in PB \citep{FVMG22} is still at a preliminary stage and there is a lot of room for improvement. \item Linking to our first point, when considering approval ballots, it is particularly interesting to find results that apply to whole classes of satisfaction functions rather than a single one.
-This would mitigate the criticism that no satisfaction function on its own is fully convincing. \item It is known that cohesive groups for large sets of projects do not really occur in real-life instances, finding strong requirements that would not involve the concept of cohesive groups would thus be more useful in practice. \end{itemize}
+This would mitigate the criticism that no satisfaction function on its own is fully convincing. \end{itemize}

-\item \textbf{Deepening the axiomatic analysis.} The corpus of axioms that have been introduced in the literature about PB is still rather slim.
+\item \textbf{Deepening the axiomatic analysis.} The corpus of axioms that have been introduced in the literature on PB is still rather slim.
 We believe that there is a crucial need to develop that side of the literature to have other means to compare rules than fairness guarantees.
 Investigating how to adapt the characterisation results from the multi-winner voting literature \citep{SFS19, LaSk21} could be an interesting starting point (though potentially rather technical).

 \item \textbf{Devising a theory of explainable PB.} Taking the risk to be called trend-followers, we believe that there is room for explaining outcomes of voting procedures to the citizen.
 PB makes no exception here.
 The outcome of PB rules could be explained in a counterfactual fashion: ``How much cheaper should the project have been to be selected?
 How many more supporters?...''
 A theory of explainable PB could also take the form of more principled, axiomatically-guided, approaches \citep[see, \textit{e.g.},][]{Proc19, BoEn20}.